Through regular meetings with peers and

 This category is mandatory for most students and optional for seniors.
 The point value allocated to this category is 4 points.
-The maximum Standardized Test Preparation / Tutoring entries allowed for each student are up to 80 sessions throughout the school year.
+The maximum Standardized Test Preparation entries allowed for each student are up to 100 sessions throughout the school year.
 This applies to all who participate in this activity.

-- All work should be out of class time !!! (after school, before school, during lunch break, weekend)
+- All Standardized Test Preparation should be out of class time !!! (after school, before school, during lunch break, weekend)

-- Individual test prep from an outside institution
+- Individual test prep from an outside organization.

 - Complete standardized test prep at home.

-- Test practice during overnight and camp activities
+- Online test practice during overnight and camp activities.

-- Test prep websites such as Khan Academy, Measuring up, Study Island, IXL , etc. Please check the student’s study time frames and duration.
+- Test prep websites such as Khan Academy, Measuring up, Study Island, IXL, Alex, etc. Please check the student’s study time frames and duration.

-- Test prep and tutoring which continue after the compulsory Weekend Enrichment Program hours may also be counted (Middle School: 2 hours minimum, High School: 3 hours minimum)
+- Test prep which continue after the compulsory Weekend Enrichment Program hours may also be counted (Middle School: 2 hours minimum, High School: 3 hours minimum)

 The entry to Log:

-Scholars enter their individual test prep and tutoring information in their Concept SIS student account under CYSP tab as “Standardized Test Preparation / Tutoring”.
+Scholars enter their individual test prep information in their Concept SIS student account under “Standardized Test Preparation”.